 - Facebook’s data use policy: http://www.facebook.com/about/privacy/your-info-on-other

 You have choices with respect to cookies.
-By modifying your browser preferences, you have the choice to accept all cookies, to be notified when a cookie is set, or to reject all cookies.
-However, please note that if you reject some or all cookies, your experience on ONE.org and on other sites may not be complete.
+By modifying your preferences, you have the choice to accept all or specific types of cookies.
+However, please note that if you reject some cookies, your experience on ONE.org and on other sites may not be complete.
 In addition, if you do not allow cookies, you will not be able to take advantage of any personalized content delivery offered.

-We do not knowingly contact or collect personal information from children under 13.
-ONE.org is not intended to solicit information of any kind from children under 13, and we have designed the site to block our knowing acceptance of information from children under 13 whenever age-related information is requested.
+We do not knowingly contact or collect personal information from minors.
+ONE.org is not intended to solicit information of any kind from children under 13 (or if being a ‘minor’ is defined as a higher or younger age in your relevant jurisdiction, that relevant age), and we have designed the site to block our knowing acceptance of information from minors whenever age-related information is requested.

-It is possible that by fraud or deception we may receive information pertaining to children under 13.
+It is possible that by fraud or deception we may receive information pertaining to minors.
 If we are notified of this, as soon as we verify the notification, we will immediately obtain parental consent or otherwise delete the information from our servers.
-If you want to notify us of our receipt of information by children under 13, please contact us.
+If you want to notify us of our receipt of information by minors, please contact us.

 We use encryption technologies when transferring and receiving data from ONE.org.
 In addition, we have appropriate security measures in place in our physical facilities to protect against the loss or misuse of information on ONE.org site that we have collected from you.
 However, the transmission of information over the internet is never completely secure, so, while we do our best to protect personal information, we cannot guarantee the security of information transmitted to our website.